-The American Association of Colleges of Nursing (AACN) has called for moving the level of preparation necessary for advanced nursing practice roles (nurse practitioners, nurse midwives and clinical nurse specialists) from the master's degree to the doctorate level by the year 2015.
-The University of Utah College of Nursing has met this goal and now offers all of its advanced practice nursing programs as a DNP degree.
-The DNP curricula build on previous master's programs by providing education in evidence-based practice, quality improvement, and systems thinking among other key areas.
-DNP programs prepare nurses for the highest level of nursing practice.
+The American Association of Colleges of Nursing (AACN) has called for moving the level of preparation necessary for advanced nursing practice roles (nurse practitioners, nurse midwives and clinical nurse specialists) from the master's degree to the doctorate degree by the year 2015.
+The University of Utah College of Nursing has met this goal and now offers advanced practice nursing programs as a DNP degree.
+The DNP curricula build on previous the Master of Nursing program by providing education in evidence-based practice, quality improvement, health care systems, leadership and health care policy.
+The DNP program prepare nurses for the highest level of practice in nursing.

 * Integrate nursing science with knowledge from ethics, the biophysical, psychosocial, analytical, and organizational sciences to provide the basis for advanced nursing practice.

 * Provide, manage and evaluate care of individuals and populations using evidence-based concepts related to physiology, pathophysiology, pharmacology, as well as community, environmental, cultural and socioeconomic dimensions of health.

 * Demonstrate advanced levels of clinical judgment and decision-making, systems thinking, and accountability in designing, delivering, and evaluating evidence-based care.